Skip to main content

 1. In Semgrep AppSec Platform, go to your organization's Settings page.

-1. Find an open comment created by Semgrep AppSec Platform in GitHub PR: Screenshot of Semgrep AppSec Platform comment in GitHub
+1. Find an open comment created by Semgrep AppSec Platform in your pull request or merge request: Screenshot of Semgrep AppSec Platform comment in GitHub

-Ignoring a finding through a comment in GitHub changes the status of the finding to ignored in the Semgrep AppSec Platform.
-The GitHub conversation itself is not automatically resolved by this process.
+Triaging a finding as Ignored through a comment in GitHub changes the status of the finding to Ignored in the Semgrep AppSec Platform.
+However, the GitHub conversation itself is not automatically resolved by this process.

 Reduce the number of false positive findings